 This resource was developed by the Municipal Asset Management Program(MAMP)

-MAMP is designed to help Canadian municipalities strengthen their infrastructure investment decisions based on reliable data and sound asset management practices.
-This eight-year, $110-million program is funded by the Government of Canada and delivered by the Federation of Canadian Municipalities.
-It is being implemented in partnership with municipal, provincial and territorial associations and other key stakeholders.
+MAMP was designed to help Canadian municipalities strengthen their infrastructure investment decisions based on reliable data and sound asset management practices.
+This eight-year, $110-million program was funded by the Government of Canada and delivered by the Federation of Canadian Municipalities.
+It was implemented in partnership with municipal, provincial and territorial associations and other key stakeholders.